 Fluorescent Lights: A Budget-Friendly Alternative

-Fluorescent lights, such as T5 and compact fluorescent lights (CFLs), are a cost-effective option for indoor vertical gardens.
-They provide a wide light spectrum, closely resembling natural sunlight, and are suitable for various plants, including leafy greens and small fruiting plants.
-However, they may require more frequent bulb replacements compared to LED grow lights.
+Fluorescent lights, such as T5 and compact fluorescent lamps (CFLs), are cost-effective for indoor vertical gardens.
+They provide a broad light spectrum, resembling natural sunlight, and are suitable for various plants, including leafy greens and small fruiting plants.
+However, they may require bulb replacements more frequently than LED grow lights.

 High-Intensity Discharge (HID) Lights: For Larger Indoor Gardens